 The Higher Education Act of 1965 (HEA), as amended by the Higher Education Opportunity Act of 2008 (HEOA), requires colleges to disclose information to potential and current students and employees.
-Required disclosures regarding institutional information, financial aid, campus security, and student right to know information are found below.
-State Technical College (STC) will inform its students and staff annually by sending an e-mail announcement to their STC-issued e-mail account.
+Required disclosures regarding institutional information, financial aid, family educational rights and privacy act, campus security, and student right to know information are found below.
+State Technical College (STC) of Missouri will inform its students and staff annually by sending an e-mail announcement to their STC-issued e-mail account.

 General information about STC is available from the Admissions Office, which is located on the main campus in Linn, in the Information Technology Center.
-You can also contact them by phone at (573) 897-5000 or via e-mail at email@example.com.
+You can also contact them by phone at (573) 897-5000 or via email.
 This includes school information and information on completion or graduation.

 Cost of Attending